 The CCDC would like to collect some anonymous, basic, diagnostic data on which CSD applications and features are used (product telemetry).
-This will help us more effectively direct our software development efforts in the future, so we would greatly appreciate you opting in by clicking 'Yes'.
-To understand more about the insights we are hoping to gain from this data, see this blog article.
-From the 2020.0 CSD Release we are also optionally asking you to indicate what type of organisation you are associated with.
+This will help us more effectively direct our software development efforts in the future, so we would greatly appreciate you opting in by clicking ‘Yes’.
+To understand more about the insights we are hoping to gain from this data, read this blog article.
+From the 2020.0 CSD Release, we are also optionally asking you to indicate what type of organization you are associated with.

 Will there be issues with firewalls, lack of internet connection, or non-standard internet settings?

 No. It should pick up system web proxy settings, so if HTTP is available then it should work.
 If a computer is not connected to the internet the telemetry will simply do nothing.
 Messages are sent in the background so don’t slow applications down, and immediately stop if the application exits and information has yet to be sent.

 We do not store user names, IP addresses, site numbers, or email addresses.
 The receiving service does temporarily pick up an IP address, but this will only determine an approximate geographical location, typically a city or region, e.g. Cambridge, UK.

 What should I do if I change my mind about opt in?